SaraAlam/DigiPlanner/README.md

 **Aesthetic Elements**

-The decorations referred to in the layouts above (regions 1, 2 and leaf mascot markers) include the following:

 1. **CSS**
 The program uses one main css file that affects every different spread within the planner.
 Specific widgets or sections are given a unique style to fulfill the aesthetic and practical needs (e.g. transparent text-area for journal pages, gradient for tracker slider, trash can image for to-do list buttons).